JonesXavi/JS-Series-Calc-App/README.md

 ## What ?

-A Simple Calculator App built with Pure Javascript.
+A Simple Calculator App built with Pure Javascript and Grid CSS.

 ## Why ?